 "Monday, Tuesday, I may eat carbs, fruit; Tuesday, Wednesday, protein, veggies — veggies every day.
 No fats those four days, and then the last three days, I flood it with fat."

 Bassett insists it's "good fats" though, praising the likes of coconut oil, salmon, olive oil and almonds (one of her favorite go-to snacks).
 Oh, and another big rule Bassett sticks to: She stays away from dairy foods.
 Even when it comes to her morning oatmeal, she opts to make it with water and a sweetener of her choice, rather than mixing it with milk.

-Not Being Afraid of Guilty Pleasures
+No Fear of Guilty Pleasures

 Bassett might look like a fitness machine, but it's refreshing to know she's only human — and doesn't mind indulging in a few guilty pleasures now and then when her work-training schedule allows.